 Children are given access to a range of resources to develop learning through atlases, digital technology, books, photographs and a range of maps.

 Through our geography curriculum, children have opportunities to investigate and interpret a range of geographical locations in Britain and across the wider world.
 We encourage children to become geographers through collecting, analysing and communicating through discussion our findings.
 Where possible, we ensure cross curricular links with maths and literacy.
 Geography provides excellent opportunities to support all learning abilities through investigations, outdoor learning and analysing data.
 We are incredibly fortunate to have a vast amount of outdoor space, including woodlands to allow children to be ‘hands on’ with the environment.

 Our Geography Curriculum Impact

-Our geography curriculum offers high quality and well planned lessons which encourage progression.
+Our geography curriculum offers high quality and well planned lessons, which are progressive in nature.
 Geographical questioning helps pupils to gain a coherent knowledge and understanding of the world and its people.
-Alongside learning challenge questions, Focus Curriculum offers high-quality knowledge mats which offer ‘sticky facts’ and ‘key vocabulary’ which are embedded in each lesson.
-Through offering a wide range of terminology we are able to use this new knowledge to help with our assessment of topic understanding and also helps us identify areas in which we need to encourage deeper learning.
+Schemes of work explicitly set out the essential knowledge and disciplinary skills of geography to be taught.
+By introducing children to conceptual themes such as the ‘Big Ideas’, we are able to assess children’s understanding of geography.
+It also helps us identify areas in which we need to encourage deeper learning.

 Through our curriculum, pupils learn to think critically and ask perceptive questions.
-In order to ensure our aims have been met, we scrutinise topics through:
+In order to ensure our aims and intent have been met, we scrutinise what children have learnt through: